plentymarkets/docs-raw/plentyInterface/Frontend.md

 ### Forum<a name="frontend_models_forum"></a>

-session storage model for forum data
+The session storage model for forum data.

 #### Namespace